 The average index weight impacted by reconstitution events is presented in Panel A of Exhibit 6.
 Because some of these indices have multiple reconstitution events each year, Panel B presents average annual weights of additions and deletions across all the reconstitution events from 2014 through 2023.
-On average, the CRSP large value and growth indices had the lowest weight in nonmigrating adds and deletes, at 14 bps and 13 bps per year.
+On average, the CRSP large cap indices had the lowest weight in nonmigrating adds and deletes, at 7 bps and 6 bps of index market capitalization by reconstitution event for the growth and value indices, respectively, and 14 bps and 13 bps by year.
 The weight impacted by constituent changes is higher among small cap indices.
-The Russell 2000 Index has the highest impacted weight per rebalance, with 3.73% on average across nonmigrating stocks at each reconstitution.
-Because the average number of additions and deletions per event is one or two stocks for the S&P indices, the constituent weight changes at each reconstitution event are much lower than that per year.
+The Russell 2000 Index has the highest impacted weight per rebalance, with 3.73% on average across nonmigrating stocks at each reconstitution event are much lower than that per year.
 For the S&P 600 index, for example, the average weight change across nonmigrating stocks is 0.18% of index market capitalization per rebalance, compared to 6.53% per year.
 This is because the S&P indices have both regularly scheduled quarterly rebalances and more numerous off schedule rebalances.
 For example, the S&P 600 averaged 37 unique reconstitution dates per year over the sample period, including four that were regularly scheduled and 33 that were off schedule on average.

 To put the impacted index weight in perspective for the large cap value and growth indices, consider that the average annual turnover of the top 10 largest large cap value funds in Morningstar was 24% in 2023.
 This is over twice the average annual index weight for all additions and deletions for the Russell 1000 Value and CRSP US Large Cap Value indices.
 The difference is more stark for growth indices: The average annual turnover of the top 10 largest large cap growth funds was 41% in 2023.
-By comparison, the average annual index weight in additions and deletions for the CRSP US Large Cap Growth Index was 5% over the last 10 years.
+By comparison, the average annual index weight in additions and deletions for the CRSP US Large Cap Growth Index was 5% over the last 10 years.7